Astrophysics (Index)About

 (Sun-orbiting object with coma and possible tail)

-A comet is an object orbiting the Sun that displays a visible coma (a fuzzy surrounding region which is the comet's atmosphere) and possibly a tail that is pointed in the direction away from the Sun.
-They are icy, i.e., include solid substances that can be turned to gas at temperatures reached during the inner part of their orbits (i.e., volatile material substances), also releasing embedded dust, together creating the coma and possible tail.
-Classically, they have long orbital periods (tens to thousands of years) that are highly eccentric so a brief portion of the orbit is visible and displays the coma and tail effects (active comet) when the comet is nearest the Sun, the activity generally becoming evident around the time it comes within Mars's orbit.
+A comet is an object orbiting the Sun that displays a visible coma (a fuzzy surrounding region which is the comet's atmosphere) and in some cases, a tail that is pointed in the direction away from the Sun.
+They are icy, i.e., they include solid substances that turn to gas at temperatures reached during the inner part of their orbits (i.e., volatile material substances), also releasing embedded dust, together creating the coma and possible tail.
+Classically, they have long orbital periods (tens to thousands of years) that are highly eccentric, with only a brief portion of the orbit visible to us.
+They display the coma- and tail-effects (active comet) when the comet is nearest the Sun, the activity generally becoming evident around the time it comes within Mars's orbit.
 The coma and tail consist of plasma pushed directly away from the Sun by the charged solar wind (gas tail), dust pushed away somewhat less by radiation pressure and not directly in the comet's shadow (dust tail), and in some cases a third neutral tail of neutral atoms/molecules.
 A cometary hydrogen cloud forms around the comet during its active phase.

 The solid portion is known as the comet's nucleus.
 Inspection has revealed rocky surfaces.
 Volatiles such as water, carbon dioxide, carbon monoxide, methane, and ammonia make up the ice, which may be inside.